Nachimak28/Lightning-ML-with-EvidentlyAI/README.md

 # Note: I've changed the name of the github repo but this shall work regardless
 ```

+## Note:
+While running this app locally, it works as expected but breaks down in the cloud.
+Please refrain from running it with the --cloud flag.

 ## Demo output

 This app is basically a demo to show a UI based ML workflow.